RSS

 Electricity prices in France for November 2023 rose after Electricite de France SA reported two unplanned shutdowns at nuclear plants on October 29 - at the Blayais 4 nuclear power plant, located near Bordeaux, and at the Dampierre 4 nuclear power plant, located south of Paris.

 These shutdowns are a problem for France's largest electricity supplier, as demand for it increases during the winter, when electricity supplies a significant portion of the country's heating needs.
-France is likely to import electricity from countries including Britain, where electricity prices are cheaper, in the coming months.
+In the coming months, it is France likely to import electricity from countries, including where Britain electricity prices are cheaper.

 2022